 "OK, so Wednesday's the day we off him,” Imer said.
 "Who do we have to do the job?"

-"Obviously, nobody from Chicago Digital.
+"Obviously, nobody from Chicago Cyber.
 We'll have to draw from the more traditional staff pool.
 How about Nick Rexha?"

 "No, I want two guys.
 How about Lukas Jasari?
 Lewis, can you access the restaurant's security cameras?"

 "No, Imer.
 But we can access the city’s security cams outside.
-We’ll give you a head's up when he's about to leave."
+We’ll give you a head-up when he's about to leave."

 "Imer, this has to be timed perfectly," Yilka said.
-"There needs to be a RoboTaxi in hold mode outside the restaurant and a series of others programmed to hide their escape.
+"There must be a RoboTaxi in hold mode outside the restaurant and a series of others to hide their escape.
 What do you want to do if he has a guest with him?"

 "Don't harm the guest; he'll be scared shitless anyway.
 Just wax Merrick's father, two shots to the head; Lendina will be in Seattle that day," Imer said.
 "Let's get to work."